noblesamurai/noblerecord/README.md

 ## database configuration

-Database configuration is synchronous; the connection is not opened until the first query is passed.
+Database configuration is asynchronous; the connection is not opened until the first query is passed.

 	var NobleRecord = require('noblerecord').NobleRecord;